Repeater insertion

-Repeater insertion is a technique for reducing the time delay associated with long wire lines in integrated circuits.
-The technique involves cutting the long wire into one or more short wires and inserting a repeater between each new pair of short wires.
+Repeater insertion is a technique used to reduce time delays associated with long wire lines in integrated circuits.
+This technique involves cutting the long wire into one or more shorter wires, and then inserting a repeater between each pair of newly created short wires.

 The time it takes for a signal to travel from one end of a wire to the other end is known as wire-line delay or just delay.
 In an integrated circuit, this delay is characterized by RC, the resistance of the wire (R) multiplied by the wire's capacitance (C).
-Thus, if the wire's resistance is 100 ohms and its capacitance is 0.01 microfarad (μF), the wire's delay is one microsecond (µs).
+Thus, if the wire's resistance is 100 ohms and its capacitance is 0.01 microfarad (μF), the wire's delay is one microsecond (μs).

-To first order, the resistance of a wire on an integrated circuit is directly proportional, or linear, according to the wire's length.
+The resistance of a wire on an integrated circuit is directly proportional, or linear, according to the wire's length.
 If a 1 mm length of the wire has 100 ohms resistance, then a 2 mm length will have 200 ohms resistance.